 Skinakas Observatory offers a number of open days each year in order to help the general public become familiar with the wonders of the night sky, as well as the recent advances in astrophysics and technology.
 This provides the opportunity to visitors to be introduced to the operation of the observatory, to be informed about the latest astronomy results, as well as to observe through the 1.3m telescope, if the weather conditions are good.

-During the summer of 2024 visitors may join us for the open days of the Observatory on the following days which coincide with the full moon:
+During the summer of 2025 visitors may join us for the open days of the Observatory on the following days which coincide with the 1st quarter of the moon:

 The open days are also supported by the Astronomy Club of the Students of the University of Crete, with personnel and their portable telescope.

-Since the open days depend of the weather conditions on the Skinakas peak, please visit this web page for last minute updates before heading up to the mountain.
+Since the open days depend of the weather conditions on the Skinakas peak, please visit the Facebook account of the Institute of Astrophysics for last minute updates before heading up to the mountain.

-During the οpen days the Observatory facilities can be visited from 18:00 to 23:00.
-There are presentations of the telescope and its operation up to 20:30.
+• Watch a presentation regarding the history and observations of the observatory on the ground floor of the 1 m telescope dome, usually until 20:30.
 Due to the limited time, space and number of stuff, the presentations are in Greek.
 Depending on the available time and the number of visitors, there may be short presentations in English as well.
-After aproximately 20:30, when the night has already fallen and the sky is dark, the telescope points to pre-selected astronomical objects and the visitors can view them through an eyepiece.
-Commentary will be provided (mainly in Greek).

 The road to Skinakas Observatory is very narrow, so extreme caution is needed and parking space on the site is limited.
 For these reasons it is strongly advised that buses are not used to carry visitors to the Observatory during open days since, depending on their size, they are often not able to reach the peak.